 ETSU’s Information Technology Code of Ethics governs electronic records including monitoring, inspection, disclosure, and enforcement.
 Records pertaining to the WLAN would also be covered by this policy.
 Also, to better protect the ETSU WLAN environment, certain information will be collected on both the devices in this environment and the people using this environment.
 This collection may include, but is not limited to:

 2.9.2 Information Retention

-The ITGC and university administration will review the recommendations presented here by the working group and establish the Information Retention Schedules for OIT to follow and administer.
+The ITGC and university administration will review the recommendations presented here by the working group and establish the Information Retention Schedules for ITS to follow and administer.
 The working group recommends the following:

 It is also recommended that this section be reviewed by the University Counsel for compliance with any legal requirements that may exist and revised accordingly.

 ITS will review this document and all the associated policies annually and suggest changes or recommendations to ITGC for review each year.
 ITGC approved changes will be incorporated into the revised policy document each year.

 It is anticipated that the university will review and adopt these policies so that they become effective on July 1, 2004.
 At this time, all departments currently using existing WAP will need to complete the “Computer Account Request Form” and submit to ITS.
 ITS will assess the WAP use and whether it uses LEAP or PEAP authentication and then make a recommendation whether the WAP can continue being used on the University network.
 In the meantime, ITS should begin to assess the existing infrastructure’s ability to support device and user authentication and network monitoring, gather data on existing WLAN installations, and develop the procedures, forms, and expertise that would be necessary to begin supporting WLAN implementation in FY2004-2005.
 It can also start work on the development of databases, authentication systems and monitoring systems.